tam663/example-work/README.md

 found.
 Here, two predictive models are also built-- one is a performance 'direction' indicator (will a  footballer perform better or worse than the previous week given last week's performance) and a regression model to predict the footballer's points in the next match given this weeks performance.
-   Both models built in this project use a recurrent network structure with LTSM units being used.
-The direction model was able to achieve accuracies of 97% while the root mean square error of the regression model was approximately 4 points, which corresponds to an average percentage error of 30%.
-Although this is a reasonably high error figure, given the random nature of football it is not so bad.
+   Both models built in this project use a **recurrent network structure with LTSM units being used**.
+The direction model was able to achieve
+**accuracies of 97% while the root mean square error of the regression model was approximately 4 points, which corresponds to an average percentage error of 30%.** Although this is a reasonably high error figure, given the random nature of football it is not so bad.
 Addionally, even with this large value, modelling the predictions as gaussian distributed could produce a quite useful model, and this represents the next steps to be taken in the project.